 More than 190,000 distinct medical devices are regulated by the FDA.
-Data from the years 2017 & 2018 indicates that about 3000, on an average, low and moderate risk medical devices received FDA’s 510(k) clearance.
+Data from the years 2017 & 2018 indicates that about 3000, on average, low and moderate-risk medical devices received FDA’s 510(k) clearance.
 This accounts for 80% of total medical devices approved or cleared.

 The 510(k) clearance pathway was first framed in the year 1976.
 Though the evaluation pathway is highly stringent, FDA is constantly striving to achieve a more practical and transparent process.
-The FDA council strongly believes in the merits of the 510(k) process and the changes to this process is only a forward approach to reflect advances in technology, safety and capabilities of new-gen devices.
+The FDA council strongly believes in the merits of the 510(k) process and the changes to this process are only a forward approach to reflect advances in technology, safety, and capabilities of new-gen devices.

 According to the Commissioner’s Statement, 20% of 510(k)s are approved based on predicates older than ten years.
 The downside to this is some devices may not be continually improving to match with modern standards of technology and safety.
 Henceforth, FDA will encourage the use of predicates that are new and comparable to the benefits and risks of modern technology.
 The modernization of 510(k) has made 1,758 device types ineligible for use as predicates.
 Even if an older predicate is selected by an applicant during a 510(k) submission, the testing and data requirements will be based on recent clearances and the applicant will be asked to submit further data.

 The FDA is also going to create an alternate 510(k) pathway that would evaluate a device based on ‘contemporary baseline’ rather than outdated standards.
 The vision for this approach as stated by the FDA: